-National Security and Foreign Policy
+National Security and Foreign Affairs

-More on National Security and Foreign Policy
+More on National Security and Foreign Affairs

 In the letter, the Members write: